What makes the CANNP different?

 How can I order the Holistic Nutritionists Legal Guide?

 Glenn Rumbell, a lawyer who is actively involved in Canada’s growing community of independent nutritional advisers, wrote this must-have manual for anyone who seeks to provide the services of an independent “Holistic Nutritionist” in Canada.
 “The Holistic Nutritionist’s Guide to Lawful Practice in Canada” is a reader-friendly introduction to the major laws that regulate the provision of our services.
 It is designed to provide the information independent nutritionists need to know, from the restrictions that exist on the use of professional titles, to the specific procedures that can be safely performed within each province of Canada.
 Click here for more information.
 To read an excerpt from the book click here.
-To order click here.
+The book is only available now in an electronic format.
+To order please send us an email at firstname.lastname@example.org.